Ethically-Sourced Cobalt for Europe’s Rapidly-Growing EV Market

 Tisova magnetite-copper-cobalt mineralization from the mineral collection at Charles University, Prague

-In July 2019, 21C Metals commenced exploration on the German side of the property to assess the copper-cobalt potential.
+In July 2019, Canadian Palladium commenced exploration on the German side of the property to assess the copper-cobalt potential.
 The exploration program is expected to include a comprehensive geological data compilation and a field study to evaluate previously identified copper-cobalt anomalies.

 Wayne Tisdale — President and Director

 Mr. Tisdale has 40 years of experience in investing, financing and consulting to private and public companies in the areas of mining, oil and gas, and agriculture.
 He runs his own merchant bank and sits on the board of a number of private and public companies.
 Over his career, Mr Tisdale has raised over $2bn of both equity and debt financing and has been instrumental in founding several highly successful companies, including Rainy River Resources (purchased by Newgold) and Ryland Oil Corporation (purchased by Crescent Point).
 Most recently, Mr. Tisdale was integral to the successful sale of US Cobalt to First Cobalt Corporation, creating a post-transaction cobalt company valued at almost $400 million.